 WPA Personal.
-Select the type of encryption, TKIP or AES, enter a Passphrase (pre-shared key) of 8-64 characters, and enter a Key Renewal period time between 0 and 99,999 seconds, which instructs the Router or other device how often it should change the encryption keys.
+If you do not have a RADIUS server, Select the type of algorithm, TKIP or AES, enter a password in the Pre-Shared key field of 8-64 characters, and enter a Group Key Renewal period time between 0 and 99,999 seconds, which instructs the Router or other device how often it should change the encryption keys.

 WPA Enterprise.
 WPA used in coordination with a RADIUS server.
 (This should only be used when a RADIUS server is connected to the Router or other device.)
-First, select the type of WPA encryption, TKIP or AES.
+First, select the type of WPA algorithm, TKIP or AES.
 Enter the RADIUS server's IP Address and port number, along with a key shared between the device and the server.
-Last, enter a Key Renewal period, which instructs the device how often it should change the encryption keys.
+Last, enter a Group Key Renewal period, which instructs the device how often it should change the encryption keys.

 RADIUS.
 WEP used in coordination with a RADIUS server.
 (This should only be used when a RADIUS server is connected to the Router or other device.)
-First, enter the RADIUS server's IP Address and port number, along with a shared secret (authentication key) shared between the device and the server.
+First, enter the RADIUS server's IP Address and port number, along with a key shared between the device and the server.
 Then, select a WEP key and a level of WEP encryption, and either generate a WEP key through the Passphrase or enter the WEP key manually.
-Then, select a Tx key.